Flutter Animations – How to Put More Life into a Mobile App Using Rive

 But what if your client and the designer need a very complicated animation?
 You can solve this problem in two ways – either you take up a challenge and implement the animations in the code, or you can use Rive.

-Rive is a platform for creating interactive animations.
+Rive is a is a powerful tool for creating interactive animations.
 It allows you to embed them directly in apps written with Flutter, Swift, or Kotlin, among others.
 Using the editor available in a browser, you can build the animations and upload them to the app from the internet.
 You can also add them to assets.

-This tool is very easy to implement.
-You can find many guides and ready-to-use examples of animations online, for example on the Rive platform.
+Integrating Rive is very easy to do.
+You can find many guides made by the Rive community and ready-to-use examples of animations online, for example, on the Rive platform.
+Besides that, there is little to no code you need to write!
+You can think of Rive as a low-code animation tool for creating interactive graphics!

 After making the animations, you need to use the package prepared by the creators of Rive.
-Open a new project, add an asset to it, create a widget that will download the animation (from the file or the web), and build it.
+Open a new project, add a Rive animation file to it, then add Rive Flutter dependency and create a widget that will download the animation (from the file or the web) and build it.

 class HoldappLogoRiveWidget extends StatefulWidget {